 At UFRJ I started working in the 2 areas that would define me as a journalist: TV and sports.

 I worked in various TV networks until I had the opportunity to move to Los Angeles for extension courses at UCLA.
 In California was also my future husband, and we’ve been together ever since.
 And at this point, I was approached by FIFA, the International Soccer Federation, as they were interested in having more women working with women’s soccer.

 Wow, I couldn’t believe it!
 Thanks to FIFA I traveled the world working with media operations first on women’s competitions, than on men’s until I reached the select group of communications professionals working on the top single sporting event on the planet: the World Cup.
 And I’ve done the last 3: Germany 2006, South Africa 2010 and Brazil 2014.

 I couldn’t be more thankful.

 Leaving my Own Mark

-After working for 10 years as a TV correspondent nationally and internationally, and 4 years as a communications manager for the most demanding and rewarding event of my life (the 2014 FIFA World Cup in Brazil), my husband and I decided following another dream.
+After working for 10 years as a TV Correspondent nationally and internationally, and 4 years as a Media Relations Manager for the most demanding and rewarding event of my life (the 2014 FIFA World Cup in Brazil), my husband and I decided following another dream.

 We wanted to create our own path, make a difference.
 We moved to Austin, Texas, laid out a plan for the next 5-10 years, and have since been transforming our vision into reality.

 So going back to the initial points…